fly-lang/fly/llvm/docs/ProgrammersManual.rst

 However, the iterators you'll be working with in the LLVM framework are special: they will automatically convert to a ptr-to-instance type whenever they need to.
-Instead of dereferencing the iterator and then taking the address of the result, you can simply assign the iterator to the proper pointer type and you get the dereference and address-of operation as a result of the assignment (behind the scenes, this is a result of overloading casting mechanisms).
+Instead of dereferencing the iterator and then taking the address of the result, you can simply assign the iterator to the proper pointer type and you getValue the dereference and address-of operation as a result of the assignment (behind the scenes, this is a result of overloading casting mechanisms).
 Thus the second line of the last example,